A medication bottle with pills tumbling out. Some of the pills represent side effects. moon face, hunger, and eye twitch.

 There was one side effect I expected but it didn’t kick in immediately.
 I was RAVENOUS.
 I ate all the things and experienced the moon face.

-If you are unfamiliar, ‘moon face’ is the term when you experience bloating in your face from steroid use.
+If you are unfamiliar, ‘moon face’ is the term used when you experience bloating in your face from steroid use.
 My cheeks were so full.
 I looked like a wee baby again!

 There was one side effect that was especially notable, though.
 I had a mad eye twitch.
 My eyes were not more dry than usual or anything.
 It was just a persistent eye twitch that lasted the first three days of the bump (recall: 30mg-25mg-20mg the first three days).

-This was probably the most annoying side effect because it was a constant perpetual eye twitch for three days straight.
+This was probably the most annoying side effect because it was a constant, perpetual eye twitch for three days straight.
 I knew that steroids could affect the eyes.

 My ophthalmologist recommended getting checked every time I was on a prolonged dose just to make sure the pressure was okay.
 I did and it was.
 Great!

 All in all, the prednisone burst was not as bad as I expected.
-I tried to lower as much as possible.
+I tried to lower my dose as much as possible.
 I am currently hovering at 11/12mg, which is to be expected.
 I am still on my loading doses of Orencia and won’t feel absolutely fantastic for another few weeks.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The RheumatoidArthritis.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.